MKTG 4362 · Market Strategy Capstone · MarkStrat Simulation · Industry Albatross

 Marketing · Awareness

-Awareness across our brands climbed steadily — yet awareness is a necessary condition, not a sufficient one.
-Turtle's Vodite brand would later hold an awareness lead over ours the entire time we were taking its market.
+Awareness across our brands remained steady across periods; it was a necessary condition, not a sufficient one..
+Turtle's Vodite brand was the proof — it held an awareness lead over ours the entire time we were taking its market out from under it.

 Marketing · Intent

-Purchase intent — the share of consumers naming your brand as their first choice — is driven by how close your product and messaging sit to a segment's ideal.
-This is what the semantic-scale discipline bought us: MOVE's intent among Shoppers reached 70% by the final period.
+Purchase intent — the share of buyers who name your brand first — comes down to how closely your product and your messaging match a segment's ideal.
+That's exactly what all the semantic-scale discipline was buying us: by the final period, MOVE's intent among Shoppers hit 70%.

-Ad experiments then told us exactly how hard to press the advantage: spend was scaled where measured marginal return was highest.
+From there, the ad experiments told us how hard to push — we scaled spend wherever the measured marginal return was highest.

 Operations · The Problem

-Planned production consistently landed short: order 1,200K units, receive 960K.
-Worse, in the growth periods we sold everything we made — Periods 3 through 6 ended with zero MOVE inventory, which looks efficient and is actually a silent ledger of lost sales.
+Our planned production kept landing short — we'd order 1,200K units and get back 960K.
+And in the fast-growth periods we sold everything we made: MOVE finished Periods 3 through 6 with zero inventory, which looks efficient on paper but is really a hidden tally of sales we never got to make.

 Operations · The Fix

-Holding cost in MarkStrat is 8% of transfer cost — pennies against a product with healthy margins.
-Once we ran the numbers, the policy flipped: deliberately overshoot production and treat leftover inventory as cheap insurance against stockouts.
+Holding cost in MarkStrat is only 8% of transfer cost — basically pennies once a product has healthy margins.
+Once we actually ran that math, the whole policy flipped: deliberately overshoot production and treat the leftover inventory as cheap insurance against selling out.

 The P&L, Brand by Brand

-We tracked net contribution per brand in real time, and allocated resources toward brands whose contribution was flattening — using the experiment studies to check that another dollar would actually move the needle before committing it.
+We tracked net contribution per brand in real time, and when a brand's contribution started to flatten, we moved resources toward it — but only after the experiment studies confirmed another dollar would actually move the needle.

 One Decision, Quantified

-A commercial-team experiment in Period 3 projected significant unmet revenue in MOVE's channels.
-We expanded the sales force accordingly — and MOVE's contribution jumped 4.5× in a single period.
+A commercial-team experiment in Period 3 flagged a lot of unmet revenue sitting in MOVE's channels.
+We expanded the sales force to match, and MOVE's contribution jumped 4.5× in a single period.

-And note the pink line that enters at Period 6: MEME reached $128.8M of contribution within three periods of launch — more than half the company's profit by the end.
-That story is next.
+And keep an eye on the pink line that shows up at Period 6: MEME went from nothing to $128.8M in contribution within three periods — more than half the company's profit by the end.

 Turning Point · The New Market

-The Vodite category launched with three segments — Innovators, Adopters, Followers — and a forecast we trusted: the market's center of gravity would migrate hard toward Followers, who grew from 7K to 677K units by the end.
+The Vodite market launched with three segments — Innovators, Adopters, and Followers — and a forecast I trusted: the whole market was going to shift hard toward the Followers, who ended up growing from 7K to 677K units by the end.

-Entering costs two full periods (R&D, then launch) and a fortune we didn't yet have.
-So we watched, saved, and bought the Vodite reports while others paid the tuition of going first.
+Entering meant two full periods of cost — R&D, then launch — and money we simply didn't have yet.
+So we waited, saved, and kept buying the Vodite reports while the other teams paid the price of going in first.

 Turning Point · The Pioneers

-Rumble pioneered with REF in Period 3 — positioned poorly — and was crushed to a 29% share the moment Turtle's TEPETE landed near the Followers' ideal in Period 4.
-By Period 5, TEPETE held 100% purchase intent: it was, briefly, the only game in town.
+Rumble pioneered the market with REF in Period 3, but positioned it poorly and got knocked down to a 29% share the moment Turtle's TEPETE landed near the Followers' ideal in Period 4.
+By Period 5, TEPETE was holding 100% purchase intent — for a moment, it was the only real option in the market.

-Watching two rivals spend money mapping the market for us was the cheapest research we never paid for.
+Letting two rivals spend their own money mapping the market for us was the best research we never had to pay for.

 Turning Point · The Strike

-We refused to launch a compromise product and patch it later — with a low budget, an extra R&D cycle post-launch would burn two periods of income.
-MEME arrived needing no correction, placed between the Adopters and Followers ideals precisely as the majority tipped from one to the other.
+We didn't want to launch a half-right product and fix it later — on a tight budget, an extra R&D cycle after launch would have cost us two more periods of income.
+So MEME came out needing no correction, positioned right between the Adopter and Follower ideals just as the majority was tipping from one to the other.

 First period on the market: 72% unit share.
-Our budget doubled the following period.
+Our budget doubled the period after.

 Turning Point · The Flip